-Intranasal vaccines can cause a cat to sneeze for several days, and if you are treating that condition, you should definitely make sure that you don’t worry too much on it.
+Intranasal vaccines can cause a cat to sneeze for several days, and if you are treating that condition, you should make sure that you don’t worry too much about it.
 Generally, it only lasts a few days, and vaccines usually are in the system shortly after.

 You may give your cat one of these if they do already have a respiratory infection.
-Just like with humans whenever we get vaccines, sometimes cats can have a reaction to these as well, so you should definitely make sure that you don’t worry too much if you notice it happening right after that.
+Just like with humans whenever we get vaccines, sometimes cats can react to these as well, so you should make sure that you don’t worry too much if you notice it happening right after that.
 Remember, they’re trying to get used to the vaccine as well, and it may cause reactions in them.

 But, while sneezing is usually one of the main signs your cat gives to the owner that something is wrong if you pay attention to other factors, this can lead you to figure out if it’s just a tickle, or something else.

 Some of the other signs that something may be wrong are the following: